Th3Whit3Wolf/sway-colord/README.md

 Currently the following applications will switch between light and dark colorschemes automatically:

+* Arbitrary files
+  - Only works for files:
+    - Only one lines needs to be changed
+    - If that line will only be on of the two options you give it
+  - Can optionally pass a command to update
 * Alacritty
 * Bat
 * GTK (on sway)